bantolov/RhetosWorkshop/Day7/day7.md

   design options to prevent circular dependency between the Rhetos application's code and the external library:
   * A) External library does not reference the generated code from the Rhetos application (e.g. the repository classes).
     This is a common solution for generic algorithms implementation.
-    C# code in DSL scripts and Rhetos application can directly reference the generated library (old Rhetos applications with DeployPackages need to use ExternalReference concept).
+    C# code in DSL scripts and Rhetos application can directly reference the generated library (old Rhetos apps with DeployPackages need to use ExternalReference concept).
     The external library may provided interfaces that can be implemented by entities and other data sources in DSL scripts, to simplify reading and writing data without directly referencing the generated code